Dimond District, Oakland, California: History

-Current situation
+Present Day

 The district is home to several historic buildings, including the Altenheim, originally a retirement home for German Americans.
 The current structure was built in 1909 according to a design by San Francisco architect Oscar Haupt, after the original structure was destroyed by fire.
 Every October the district celebrates "Oaktoberfest", saluting the area's German heritage with beer, food, and entertainment in a tented beer hall.

 The Dimond Business District is situated among several of Oakland's neighborhoods including Oakmore, Glenview, and Lincoln Highlands.
-National (e.g. Safeway, CVS Pharmacy, Peet's Coffee & Tea) and regional retailers (e.g. Farmer Joe's Marketplace, Grand Lake Kitchen) are mingled with locally-owned retail outlets, Dimond Tax Services and mom-and-pop restaurants including La Farine, a French bakery and Hive, the place to bee, a local coffee shop.
+National (e.g. Safeway, CVS Pharmacy, Peet's Coffee & Tea) and regional retailers (e.g. Farmer Joe's Marketplace, Grand Lake Kitchen) are mingled with locally owned retail outlets, Dimond Tax Services and mom-and-pop restaurants including La Farine, a French bakery.
 Major national banks, a U.S. post office and a branch of the Oakland Public Library are also located in the district.
 Dimond has excellent freeway access and visibility from Interstate 580.
 The intersection of Fruitvale Avenue and MacArthur Boulevard is also a major AC Transit hub including Transbay lines to San Francisco.
 Casual carpool service operates opposite a CalTrans park & ride lot on Montana Street.